-Mr. Gönenç Gürkaynak is a founding partner and the managing partner of ELIG, Attorneys-at-Law.
-He holds an LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, Brussels, New York, and England and Wales (at present a non-practising solicitor).
-Before founding ELIG in 2005, he worked as an attorney in the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Gönenç Gürkaynak is a founding partner of ELIG Gürkaynak Attorneysat-Law.
+He holds an LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, Brussels, New York, and England and Wales (currently a non-practising solicitor).
+Before founding ELIG Gürkaynak in 2005, he worked as an attorney in the Istanbul, New York and Brussels offices of a global law firm for more than eight years.

-Mr. Gürkaynak heads the competition law and regulatory department of ELIG, which currently consists of 45 lawyers.
-He has unparalleled experience in Turkish competition law counselling issues with more than 20 years of experience, starting with the establishment of the Turkish Competition Authority.
-Every year Mr. Gürkaynak represents multinational companies and large domestic clients in more than 20 written and oral defences in investigations of the Turkish Competition Authority, about 15 antitrust appeal cases in the high administrative court, and over 60 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.
+Mr. Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law, which currently consists of 45 lawyers.
+He has unparalleled experience in Turkish competition law counselling issues with more than 20 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
+Every year Mr. Gürkaynak represents multinational companies and large domestic clients in more than 35 written and oral defences in investigations of the Turkish Competition Authority, about 15 antitrust appeal cases in the high administrative court, and over 85 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting noncompete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and EC competition law topics.

 Mr. Gürkaynak frequently speaks at conferences and symposia on competition law matters.
 He has published more than 150 articles in English and Turkish by various international and local publishers.
-Mr. Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures in other universities in Turkey.
+Mr. Gürkaynak also holds teaching positions at undergraduate and graduate levels at two universities, and gives lectures at other universities in Turkey.